johannesstroebele91/React-Library/documentation/basics/others/vanillajs-vs-react-approach.md

 # 1) Declarative approach (used by React)

-- For this approach only the desired target state(s)
+For this approach only the desired target state(s)
 - of a component needs to be defined
-- React generates and runs the actual JS DOM instructions automatically
+- and react figures out the steps by itself

-- which in turn update what is visible on the page
-- Example of a desired target state see below
-  - React generats and runs the actual JS DOM instructions
+React generats and runs the actual JS DOM instructions
 - And the updated version of the page is visible in the browser

+Example of a desired target state see below

 ```javascript
 function App() {